Command-line reference

 output_sta_file: sitelogs.STA

-finally, it is also possible to give all the settings to the command as command-line arguments:
+Finally, it is also possible to give all the settings to the command as command-line arguments:

 ab station sitelogs2sta -i BLAH00DNK_20230101.log -i BLUH00DNK_20220101.log -k BLUH -o sitelogs.STA